-- Organic wool: Gives the bed an airy yet soft feel near the surface of the mattress.
+- Organic wool: This material gives the bed an airy yet soft feel near the surface of the mattress.

 Wrapping the four layers is an organic cotton, button-tufted cover.
-It’s soft, breathable, and quite frankly, it gives the mattress a premium look and feel.
-Please note, the cover is not removable, and therefore, not machine washable.
-If the cover happens to get dirty, Avocado recommends you spot clean the stained area with a mild, safe detergent and cold water.
+It’s soft and breathable and gives the mattress a premium look and feel.
+Please note the cover is not removable and, therefore, not machine washable.
+If the cover happens to get dirty, Avocado recommends you spot clean the stained area with mild, safe detergent and cold water.

 There’s a lot more to discuss as far as construction and materials.
-In the following sections, we’ll cover the different options the Avocado mattress is available in as well as the various certifications the bed has and what they mean.
+In the following sections, we’ll cover the different options the Avocado mattress is available in and the various certifications the bed has and what they mean.

-When considering the Avocado mattress, consumers have the option to upgrade the bed by adding a pillow top.
-As we mentioned earlier, this upgrade costs around $250 to $500, depending on the size you’re looking for.
+When considering the Avocado mattress, consumers can upgrade the bed by adding a pillow top.
+As we mentioned earlier, this upgrade costs around $400 to $600, depending on the size.

 Consumers can also opt for a vegan version of the Avocado mattress.
 It’s the same price as the standard model.
-Really, the only difference is that the company swaps out the wool from the standard Avocado for 100 percent USDA organic certified cotton batting in the vegan option.
+The only difference is that the company swaps the wool from the standard Avocado for 100% USDA organic certified cotton batting in the vegan option.

-For clarity purposes, absolutely no wool or animal-based products are used within the Avocado Vegan mattress.
-The bed is PETA-approved.
+For clarity purposes, no wool or animal-based products are used within the Avocado Vegan mattress.
+The bed is PETA approved.

-First, we’d like to point out that Avocado’s parent company owns and operates its own facility located in Los Angeles, California.
-This obviously means that Avocado mattresses are made in the United States.
+First, we’d like to point out that Avocado’s parent company owns and operates its facility in Los Angeles, California.
+This means that Avocado mattresses are made in the United States.

 Further, the company’s factory is GOTS and GOLS organic certified.
 In short, these certifications mean the company meets the rigorous standards set forth by independent third parties to manufacture organic products.